sam-bull/FakeTexts/README.md

 received messages, and one for timestamps.
 There are unit tests for the ViewModel's logic around message tails and timestamps, and for the Calendar class extension.

+This app supports Android v7.0 Nougat (API level 24) and above.

 ## Message tails
 Some messages have tails.
 A message has a tail when any of the following 3 criteria are met:
  * It is the most recent message in the conversation